Warren & Migliaccio, L.L.P.

 Hire an Attorney

 Hiring an attorney gives you guidance and representation throughout the court process.
-Legal advice and representation is crucial depending on the case.
+Legal advice and representation can be important depending on the case.
 Referrals from other attorneys can help you find an attorney experienced in debt collection cases.

 Consult with several attorneys before hiring to compare experience and fees so you can choose the right one for your case.